 Instead of leading you are allowing the oil and gas industry to control the dialogue, and you are willing to cost your citizens a lot of money doing the job they elected you to do.

-Mr. Roden, I am proud of the efforts you made on behalf of Denton citizens.
-To the rest of you, you are nothing but cowards hiding behind skirts of the oil and gas industry even though you know they lie to you and refuse to abide by fair and reasonable regulations.
+You are nothing but cowards hiding behind skirts of the oil and gas industry even though you know they lie to you and refuse to abide by fair and reasonable regulations.
 You all need to grow a pair and take a lesson from what our Dallas City Council did in a similar situation where we kicked the industry out of Dallas and never allowed them to drill the first well, then passed a drilling ordinance that industry refers to as a "de facto moratorium against drilling."

 Thank you for wasting my time last night.
 Apparently, the will of your citizens means nothing to you, and I intend to publicize what you did on the FracDallas website so the whole world, which you acknowledge is watching what you do, will see how you crater before the oil and gas industry instead of standing up for Denton citizens.